nickmachiavelli7/Frenpack-XServer/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Date & Time**
+Please provide the date and time of your error.
+PLEASE USE UTC AS YOUR TIMEZONE.
+The server runs on UTC and I will be unable to compare server events.

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'